nammedit/StateChanger/README.md

 # StateChanger
-A framework for working with iterative, cell-like, potentially chaotic systems
+A framework for working with iterative, cell-based, potentially chaotic systems

 See file "basic_usage_walkthrough.scd" to get started